 Get stories and expert advice on all things related to college and parenting.

-Students who registered for the June 6th SAT (now canceled) will get early access to register to take the exam in August, September (new test date) or October.
-Current high school juniors planning to graduate in spring 2021 who do not yet have an SAT score will also be able to register early for fall SAT dates.
+Students who registered for the cancelled June 6th SAT received early access to register to take the exam in August, September (new test date) or October.
+Rising high school seniors planning to graduate in spring 2021 who do not yet have an SAT score will also be able to register early for fall SAT dates.

-The registration for August 29th test date has been extended until August 18th, and College Board is also offering additional test dates every month up to December.
+Registration for the August 29th test date has been extended until August 18th (with no late fee), and College Board is also offering additional test dates every month up to December.
 Test dates for 2021 are expected to resume as normal, but are subject to change as the situation continues to develop.
 Make sure to keep checking SAT test dates and deadlines for new updates.

-If you live in a state (like Colorado) where the SAT is given in school to all juniors, that in-school administration was canceled this spring, affecting approximately 770,000 students nationwide.
+If you live in a state (like Colorado) where the SAT is given in school to all juniors, in-school administration was cancelled last spring, affecting approximately 770,000 students nationwide.
 Those states and schools will be assigned a new fall date for testing.

 Stay tuned to the College Board website for updates as the situation as evolves.